Scifabric/app-vimeo/README.md

 *  Run python createTasks.py -u http://crowdcrafting.org -k API-KEY
 *  Open with your browser the Applications section and choose the FlickrPerson app.
 This will open the presenter for this demo application.

-Please, check the full documentation here:
+Please, check the full documentation here for a tutorial:

 http://docs.pybossa.com/en/latest/user/create-application-tutorial.html

-The thumbnail has been created using a photo from Sean McGrath (license CC BY 2.0).
-Check the original photo here: http://www.flickr.com/photos/mcgraths/3289448299/